 - ¼ cup steel cut oats, pinhead oatmeal (1½ oz, 50g)

 - ¼ cup rolled oats, porridge oats, see Recipe Notes (¾ oz, 25g)

 - ¼ tsp brown sugar

-- Tip into a mixing bowl and allow to cool slightly, then whisk in the salt and sugar.
+- Pour into a mixing bowl and allow to cool slightly, then whisk in the salt and sugar.
 Stir the butter into the boiling water until melted, then stir this into the oats to make a sticky mixture.
 If it seems too wet to hold together, add a little more of the medium oatmeal, but it should be quite damp.
-(It was damp, but was it damp enough?
+(The dough was damp, but was it damp enough?
 I really didn't know then, but probably not.)

-- Butter the lined baking tray.
-Dust a work surface with medium oatmeal and put the mixture on there.
-Pack together well and flatten or roll out with a well-dusted pin until it is about 5mm (about ¼’) thick.
+- Dust a work surface with medium oatmeal and put the mixture on there.
+Pack together well and flatten or roll out with a well-dusted pin until it is about ¼-inch thick.

-- Cut out rounds of the size of your choice, then use a palette knife (or spatula) to carefully lift each one on to the tray, still in the cutter as they will be fragile.
+- Cut out rounds of the size of your choice, then use a spatula to carefully lift each one on to the tray, still in the cutter as they will be fragile.
 Space them out well and re-roll any scraps until all the mixture is used up.
-(I rolled these as indicated and used a 2½” biscuit cutter, and boy, were they fragile…I couldn’t even get them to the tray without crumbling!
+(I rolled these as indicated and used a 2½-inch round cookie cutter, and boy, were they fragile…I couldn’t even get them to the tray without crumbling!
 My theory is that toasting the oat flour dries it out, so it’s really going to absorb the water added.)

 - Bake for 20 minutes, then very carefully turn them over and bake for 10 more minutes until they feel hard and dry on both sides.
 (My baking time wasn’t even close to that 20 minutes...it was more like 10 minutes on the first side and 5 minutes on the second.
 Turning them also proved to be disastrous.
 I did like that my kitchen smelled nutty as they were baking, though.)